Umzimkulu River Cruise

-River cruise: a river cruise into nature, on the Umzimkulu River with us, is an unforgettable experience.
+Umzimkulu River Cruise: a river cruise into nature and wild life, on the Umzimkulu River with us, is an unforgettable experience.

-Wildlife abounds and an encounter with any of the following marine animals is possible, even likely;
+Wildlife abounds in the benthic zone – life between the tides is complex and engaging.
+So much is going here and an encounter with any of the following marine and benthic animals is possible, even likely;

 - fish eagles